Please note that Harvard Law School’s Animal Law & Policy Program is not currently accepting applications for the Legislative Policy Fellowship.

-Harvard Law School’s Animal Law & Policy Program is inviting applications for a full-time 4-month Fellowship to examine policy implications of proposed and potential legislation seeking to prevent U.S. states from regulating the in-state sale of “agricultural products” produced outside state borders.
+The Animal Law & Policy Program Legislative Policy Fellowship is a full-time 4-month Fellowship to examine policy implications of proposed and potential legislation seeking to prevent U.S. states from regulating the in-state sale of “agricultural products” produced outside state borders.

 The Fellowship will provide an opportunity for outstanding scholars and legal practitioners to undertake research, writing, and scholarly engagement on an issue that furthers the mission of the Animal Law & Policy Program.